 Tomato paste.
 More umami but with a sweeter flavour profile.
 It's all about layering flavour.

 Red wine.
 I created this recipe as a festive condiment and went all out by adding red wine.
-It adds an aromatic base that it just lovely.
+We use it to deglaze the pan and add an aromatic base that is just lovely.
 But, if you don't want to add it, don't.
 Substitute it for more stock.

 Red wine vinegar.
 The tiniest splash of balsamic or red wine vinegar balances and brightens all those rich umami flavours.
 This is especially true if you are making your gravy a day ahead.